 Cikada has also been at the forefront in numerous recording projects.
 In collaboration with the Norwegian Radio Orchestra, Cikada recorded the first ever complete studio recording of Morton Feldman’s The Viola in My Life I-IV on ECM.
 Further CD projects include a portrait of Danish composer Bent Sørensen, where Cikada joined forces with the Oslo Sinfonietta and the trombone player Christian Lindberg on the ECM CD Birds and Bells.

-The Cikada musicians also form three formations within the group: The Cikada String Quartet, the Cikada Trio (flute, clarinet, piano) and the Cikada Duo (piano, percussion) work as independent units, adding to the ensemble’s dynamic and diverse identity.
+The Cikada musicians also form four formations within the group: The Cikada String Quartet, the Cikada Piano Trio (violin, cello, piano), Cikada RBK (clarinet, viola, piano) and the Cikada Duo (piano, percussion) work as independent units, adding to the ensemble’s dynamic and diverse identity.

 Cikada was awarded the prestigious Nordic Music Prize in 2005.